-We are committed to fair treatment of our employees.
+We are committed to the fair treatment of all our employees.
 You can expect competitive pay for doing your job and special rewards for extraordinary work or performance.

-We will invest in your personal growth with appropriate training and will aim to offer stable employment in the communities where we operate.
+We will invest in your personal growth with appropriate training and will aim to offer stable employment in the communities in which we operate.

-We recognise that a work life balance is important and some businesses offer flexible working arrangements to allow employees to balance their work with their other priorities.
+We recognise that a work-life balance is important and some businesses offer flexible working arrangements to allow employees to balance their work with their other priorities.
+Particularly since Covid-19, more flexible working arrangements have been put in place.

-In accordance with our commitment to the Universal Declaration of Human Rights, we support and respect internationally recognised labour rights, including freedom of association, the avoidance of discrimination, the abolition of forced and child labour, and antislavery legislation.
-We do not support forced and child labour and we expect the same commitment from our stakeholders.
+In accordance with our commitment to the Universal Declaration of Human Rights, we support and respect internationally recognised labour rights, including freedom of association, the avoidance of discrimination, the abolition of forced and child labour, and anti-slavery legislation.
+We do not support forced and child labour, and we expect the same commitment from our stakeholders.

 We comply with both the letter and the spirit of local and international laws and regulations.
-If you are unsure whether any action is legal then you are encouraged to seek guidance from the Group General Counsel or Group Company Secretary.
-We recognise the security concerns of the countries in which we operate, and respect all export and trade restrictions.
+If you are unsure whether any action is legal, you are encouraged to seek guidance from the Group General Counsel (Fred Fellmeth) or Group Company Secretary (Jon Bolton).
+We recognise the security concerns of the countries in which we operate and respect all export and trade restrictions.